offconvex/offconvex.github.io/_posts/2020-10-21-intrinsicLR.md

 ## Conventional Wisdom challenged

-We describe how the above CW's are off for normalized nets.
+We now describe the actual discoveries for normalized nets, which show that the above CW's are quite off.

 > (Against CW1): Full batch gradient descent $\neq$ gradient flow.